Potassium in Aquaponics: N-P-K

 Unlike many other plant nutrients, Potassium does not occur at high enough levels in most fish feed to supply adequate amounts of potassium to both your fish and your plants.
 This means that potassium is often deficient in aquaponic plants (if potassium isn’t supplemented).

 Want to start growing commercially?
-Sign up for a free commercial farming webinar here!
+Sign up for a commercial farming webinar here!

 Potassium in Aquaponics